the1lab/1lab/src/1Lab/Path/IdentitySystem.lagda.md

 open is-identity-system public
 ```

-As mentioned before, the data of an identity system gives is exactly
+As mentioned before, the data of an identity system gives us exactly
 what is required to prove J for the relation $R$.
 This is essentially
 the decomposition of J into _contractibility of singletons_, but with
 singletons replaced by $R$-singletons.